zahyur/speakup-installer/README.md

-#This is an installer for the speakup screen reader.
+# An installer for the speakup screen reader.
 In case the Linux distribution been used has excluded it from the kernel modules distributed with their custom kernel, or you want to compile a custom speakup source code.

 This script is not part of the Linux Kernel, nor the speakup screen reader.